nuthanc/django_class_based_views/README.md

 * re_path is used for regular expression patterns
 * Video 161 time -2:40 explaining that bizarre pk in urls.py file
+* It's basically taking the school_id as primary key and passing it to urls.py file to render that school's view

+### CreateView
+* Deliberately leaving out the fields attribute to see in Django debug mode in the website
+* Also template is not given at first